 Used to export your games to all supported platforms.

 Used to export your C# games to the supported platforms.
-Currently, the C# version can only export to desktop platforms (Linux, macOS and Windows).
+Currently, the C# version can export to desktop platforms (Linux, macOS and Windows), Android and HTML/WebAssembly.

 Example projects to get you started.